Supporting Brain Function with Targeted Technologies

 • resilience to low-oxygen stress

-These mechanisms are particularly relevant in individuals with a history of concussion, metabolic dysfunction, or sleep apnoea, where oxygen utilisation is often impaired.
+These mechanisms are particularly relevant in individuals with a history of concussion, metabolic dysfunction or sleep apnoea where oxygen utilisation is impaired.

 Light Therapy: Energy and Mood

-Photobiomodulation (red and near-infrared light therapy) works at the level of the mitochondria.
+Photobiomodulation (red and near-infrared light therapy) works at the level of the cellular bioenergetics/ mitochondria.

 These effects are not limited to one area of the body.
-Light therapy influences systemic physiology, particularly mitochondrial activity, circulation, and inflammatory pathways, all of which are closely linked to brain function.
+Light therapy influences systemic physiology, particularly mitochondrial activity, circulation and inflammatory pathways, all of which are foundational to brain function.

-Research shows that photobiomodulation can enhance mitochondrial activity and reduce neuroinflammation, key mechanisms involved in cognitive performance and neurological health.
+Research shows that photobiomodulation enhances mitochondrial activity and reduces neuroinflammation, key mechanisms involved in cognitive performance and neurological health.

 High-Intensity PEMF: Supporting the Cellular Environment

-Some studies have also demonstrated that PEMF may support recovery following neurological stress and may influence mood and cognitive performance.
+Some studies have also demonstrated that PEMF can assist with recovery following neurological stress, influencing mood and cognitive performance.

 Brain Entrainment and Stress Resilience

-Alongside PEMF, we use technologies that work more directly with the nervous system, our iMRS brain entrainment system and our Vibrosound therapy.
+Alongside PEMF, we use technologies that work more directly with the nervous system: the iMRS brain entrainment system and also Vibrosound therapy.

-These systems are designed to help regulate brainwave activity and support a shift into parasympathetic (rest-and-repair) states.
+These systems are designed to regulate brainwave activity and influence a shift into parasympathetic (rest-and-repair) states.

 Research suggests potential benefits for: